MariaMurarescu/Project2/README.md

 From now, every change made to your code will trigger the CI/CD pipeline and update your webapp.

 Final step
-From Azure CLI do Git pull and push that everything will be update
+From Azure CLI do Git pull and push that everything will be update.

+**How to improve the project in the future**

+For the application, I would add more fetaures to offer a frendly interface.